aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/get-and-set-bookmark-text/_index.md

 ﻿---
-title: Get and Set Bookmark Text – Aspose.Words for .NET
+title: Get and Set Bookmark Text
+second_title: Aspose.Words for .NET
 articleTitle: Get and Set Bookmark Text
 linktitle: Get and Set Bookmark Text
 description: "Get and set bokmark textin a document easily and fast instead of using Open XML SDK in C#."